-Under Delaware law, at any meeting of meeting of shareholders, a shareholder stockholders, a stockholder may designate another person to act for such stockholder by proxy, but no such proxy shall be voted or acted upon after three years from its date, unless the proxy provides for a longer period.
+Under Delaware law, at any meeting of stockholders, a stockholder may designate another person to act for such stockholder by proxy, but no such proxy shall be voted or acted upon after three years from its date, unless the proxy provides for a longer period.
 A director of a Delaware corporation may not issue a proxy representing the director's voting rights as a director.